Codecademy/docs/content/python/concepts/sets/terms/pop/pop.md

 ---
 Title: '.pop()'
-Description: 'Removes and returns a random element from a set.'
+Description: 'Removes and returns a randomly chosen element from the set.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'